NABU

 A joint effort of NABU and the Russian Bird Conservation Union (RBCU)

 On a global scale, the Eastern Imperial Eagle is an endangered species.
 With the clearing of pine forests, imperial eagles have lost nesting opportunities.
 Due to new methods of agriculture the number of prey animals has decreased.
 Both these factors have contributed to a significant decline of Imperial Eagle populations over the past 30 years.
 Today, their total European population is estimated at 1,100 to 1,600 breeding pairs.
-The Ulyanovsk region is home to approximately 450 of these birds, making it one of the largest populations of Imperial Eagles in Europe and a reproduction hub for the species in Russia.
+The Volga region is home to approximately 450 of these birds, making it one of the largest populations of Imperial Eagles in Europe and a reproduction hub for the species in Russia.

 NABU-Kavkaz is researching the Eastern Imperial Eagle to apply the most effective means for its protection.
 For this purpose, our fellow colleagues have equipped ten imperial eagles with small backpack transmitters in 2018 in order to be able to precisely track their different migration routes.
 Amongst the ten research specimen were nine fledglings and one mature animal.